Seafood & Shellfish Safety

 Food and Drug Branch

-Shellfish processors are regulated by California and federal provisions of statute and regulations.
-Shellfish dealers shipping products into interstate commerce are required to meet the requirements of the National Shellfish Sanitation Program (NSSP) and must be certified for listing in the Interstate Certified Shellfish Shippers List (ICSSL).
+Shellfish dealers shipping products into interstate commerce are required to meet the requirements of the National Shellfish Sanitation Program (NSSP) and must be certified for listing on the Interstate Certified Shellfish Shippers List (ICSSL).